kbachir/DevOps-Notes/README.md

 ### Monolith, 2 tier & Microservices Architecture
 - A single box or that contains the frontend, backend, database.
 Essentially the monolith of the entire programme.
+- We deploy in cloud services like AWS or Azure, turning the "single box architecture into 2 tier architecture".

 ### Development Env